20th Century Brit Lit

 THE DAUGHTER [in the space between the central pillars, close to the

-] I'm getting chilled to the bone.
+one on her left] I'm getting chilled to the bone.
 What can Freddy be

 doing all this time?
 He's been gone twenty minutes.